 A group of techniques (magnetometry, resistivity and ground-penetrating radar are commonly used in archaeology) utilised to detect and identify features below the ground surface.

 Stukeley names those he knew to be responsible for destroying the stones.
 In a reference to the use of fire to smash them, he writes: “One Tom Robinson the Herostratos of Abury, is particularly eminent for this kind of execution, and he very much glories in it.”

 Stukeley mocks Tom Robinson in the above drawing.

-This Overton-hill, from time immemorial, the country-people have a high notion of.
+This Overton-hill from time immemorial, the country-people have a high notion of.
 It was (alas, it was!) a very few years ago crown'd with a most beautiful temple of the Druids.
-They still call it the sanctuary...
-It had suffer'd a good deal when I took that prospect of it, with great fidelity, anno 1723, which I give the reader in plate XXI [below].”
+They still call it the sanctuary.… It had suffer'd a good deal when I took that prospect of it, with great fidelity, anno 1723, which I give the reader in plate XXI [below].

-In a preface, appearing in ‘Stonehenge.
-A temple restor'd to the British Druids’ (published 1740), Stukeley writes:
+In the Preface to Stonehenge.
+A temple restor'd to the British Druids (1740), Stukeley writes:

 My intent is (besides preserving the memory of these extraordinary monuments, so much to the honour of our country, now in great danger of ruin) to promote, as much as I am able, the knowledge and practice of ancient and true Religion; to revive in the minds of the learned the spirit of Christianity, nearly as old as the Creation, which is now languishing among us; to restore the first and great Idea of the Deity, who has carry’d on the same regular and golden chain of Religion from the beginning to this day; to warm our hearts into that true sense of Religion, which keeps the medium between ignorant superstition and learned free-thinking, between slovenly fanaticism and popish pageantry, between enthusiasm and the rational worship of God, which is no where upon earth done, in my judgment, better than in the Church of England.
 And seeing a spirit of Scepticism has of late become so fashionable and audacious as to strike at the fundamentals of all revelation, I have endeavoured to trace it back to the fountain of Divinity, whence it flows; and shew that Religion is one system as old as the world, and that is the Christian Religion; that God did not leave the rational part of his creation, like the colony of an ant-hill, with no other guide than instinct, but proportion'd his discoveries to the age of the world, to the learning, wisdom, and experience of it; as a wise parent does now to his children.
 I shall shew likewise, that our predecessors, the Druids of Britain, tho’ left in the extremest west to the improvement of their own thoughts, yet advanc'd their inquiries, under all disadvantages, to such heights, as should make our moderns asham'd, to wink in the sunshine of learning and religion.
-And we may with reason conclude, there was somewhat very extraordinary in those principles, which prompted them to such a noble spirit as produced these works, still visible with us, which for grandeur, simplicity and antiquity, exceed any of the European wonders.”
+And we may with reason conclude, there was somewhat very extraordinary in those principles, which prompted them to such a noble spirit as produced these works, still visible with us, which for grandeur, simplicity and antiquity, exceed any of the European wonders.

 Predecessor of modern Salisbury, built, by the Normans, within the defensive earthwork of an Iron Age hillfort.